RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

 A large difference between HF and ICE-CI is found as expected, showing HF to be predicting a more polarized electron density than ICE-CI (more electron density associated with oxygen and less on carbon).
 The CASSCF(10,8) density removes the main HF density artifact but still display some odd density changes.
 The unrelaxed MP2 density gives a very similar result as HF (consistent with the dipole moment analysis), demonstrating the failure of the unrelaxed MP2 density approximation.
 The relaxed MP2 density is a big improvement and the linearized CCSD density is similar.
-An unrelaxed CCSD density further improves the result and overall higher-order CC WFs or densities become hard to tell apart.
+An unrelaxed CCSD density improves the result a lot and overall higher-order CC WFs or densities become hard to tell apart.
 The changes between SHCI, DMRG, CCSDTQ and MRCI+Q are overall very similar and small and are here not interpreted to be significant.
+This analysis demonstrates well how one can obtain convergence of the electron density to the Full-CI limit with very different WF methodology and QC programs and the systematic behaviour of CC theory.

 .. image:: figures/diffdensities-CO-iso0_001_refICE.png
    :align: center